duplocloud/terraform-kubernetes-addons/examples/external-dns/README.md

 # Example External DNS Installation
-External DNS watches Kubernetes ingress and load-balancer services and automatically manages DNS for them.
+External DNS watches Kubernetes ingresses and load-balancer services and automatically manages DNS for them.

 ## Providers
 You will need to configure: